d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Typically, we will want our matrices initialized either with zeros, ones, some other constants, or numbers randomly sampled from a specific distribution.
-We can create an `ndarray` representing a tensor with all elements set to 0 and a shape of (2, 3, 4) as follows:
+We can create a tensor representing a tensor with all elements set to 0 and a shape of (2, 3, 4) as follows:

 ```{.python .input}